PixelVengeur/pixelvengeur.github.io/_posts/2024-04-07-truenas-and-active-directory.md

 Since the access rights to a folder are changed when mounting a network share to said folder, who creates the folder in the first place does not matter.
 To change the access rights, you pass arguments with decimal permission masks to the `mount` command.

 #### Decimal permissions
 They're shorthand representations of the `rwx` values of a file or directory.
-Each letter represent a digit in binary form.
+Each letter represents a digit in binary form.
 If it's present it's a binary 1, if not it's a 0.
 The three of them form a three-digits binary number that we convert to decimal.
 `r` equals a 4, `w` equals a 2 and `x` equals a 1.
 Add the numbers together to get the permissions you want.

 ```bash